awracms/awra_cms_older/README.md

 **Registered Users** are required to sign and return to the Bureau the AWRAMS licence.

+Note that while source code is available and contributions from the public are welcome, the AWRA CMS is **not** [Open Source software](https://opensource.org/osd-annotated) or [Free Software](https://www.gnu.org/philosophy/free-sw.en.html) as its license is incompatible with these definitions.
+You can check those links for more information.

 User Registration
 -----------------
 There are two types of **Users** with the AWRA CMS: Users and **Registered Users**.